Seahawks make blockbuster trade for safety Jamal Adams

 The trade represents a huge investment to remake a secondary that has been lagging the last few years as the members of the Legion of Boom either retired or headed elsewhere and Seattle will now go into the 2020 season with a safety duo of Adams and Quandre Diggs, who was acquired from Detroit last October for a fifth-round pick.

-The 24-year-old Adams was the sixth overall pick in the 2017 draft out of LSU and has made the Pro Bowl the last two seasons and was an All-Pro last year.
+The 24-year-old Adams was the sixth overall pick in the 2017 draft out of LSU and has made the Pro Bowl the last two seasons and was a first team All-Pro pick last year.

-Adams is under contract through the 2021 season after the Jets recently exercised an option on his initial rookie deal.
+The 6-1, 213-pound Adams is under contract through the 2021 season after the Jets recently exercised an option on his initial rookie deal.
 He is due to make a salary of $825,000 in 2020 (having gotten a bonus of more than $14 million when he signed in 2017 as part of his slotted rookie contract) and a salary of $9.86 million in 2021 per the exercised option, which are part of the contracts of first-round picks.

 Adams carries cap hits the next two years of $7.1 million and $9.8 million.